lambdapioneer/vactrend/README.md

 ![build-site](https://github.com/lambdapioneer/vactrend/workflows/build-site/badge.svg)

 This is a personal project for experimenting with GitHub Actions.
-As a side-effect, it creates a regularly updating website that shows historic data of Covid vaccinations along with some trend extrapolation.
+As a side-effect, it creates a regularly updating website that shows historic data of COVID vaccinations in the UK and Germany along with some trend extrapolation.

 Website: https://lambdapioneer.github.io/vactrend/